Classic Motorcycle Build

 Sportster Cafe Racer motorcycle

-The XLCR was offered in black only with wrinkle-black engine paint.
+Color Choices: the XLCR was offered in black only with wrinkle-black engine paint.

 Real or Fake Harley Cafe Racer?

-Fortunately for classic bike collectors, the Motor Company used different VIN codes for all XLCR models.
+Fortunately for classic bike collectors, the Motor Company used unique VIN codes for all XLCR models.
 Whereas all other post-1970 Sportster VIN's will start with a 3A, 4A, or 4E, an XLCR VIN will start with a 7F.

 Up until this time, The XLCR was the fastest and quickest Sportster model produced.
-Top speed of the 480-pound bike was around 110-mph.
+Top speed of the 480-pound bike was around 110 mph.

 They certainly weren't the fastest Cafe Racers out there, and they definitely weren't the best handling.
 But they were Harley-Davidsons.